Tranquil-Flow/crypto-roundup/packages/snap/README.md

 Consider:

 - Gas efficient way to process roundups.
 Store native coin in a generated wallet rather than smart contract?
+- Bridge rounded up native coins to Empire Network and purchase round ups there?

 ## Notes